voxtourai/voxtourai.github.io/_features_overview/how-does-voxrout-mode-work.md

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-tour-overview-page.webp)

 4. **Start Tour:** This is the main tour page displaying all Points of Interest for the selected tour.
-You can explore the Points of Interest on the map and access Audio-Guide for each location by selecting it from the list or directly on the map.
+You can explore the Points of Interest on the map and access Audio Guide for each location by selecting it from the list or directly on the map.

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-tour-page.webp)

-5. **Visit Points of Interest and listen for an Audio-Guide:**
+5. **Audio Guide Page:** This page features an audio narration and its exact text transcription for the selected Point of Interest.
+It also includes an image gallery, allowing users to browse visuals of the location.
+The interface provides simple playback controls and navigation between Points of Interest.

    ![Tour Map]({{ site.baseurl }}/assets/images/voxrout-place-page.webp)